 Skip to main content

-A Route Table is used to manage the paths of traffic within a VPC.
-When a route table is created, a corresponding router is internally created, and each subnet is associated with a specific router within the VPC.
-Consequently, the route table determines which router traffic is forwarded to its destination based on the list of routes it maintains internally.
-Therefore, efficient route table configuration is a key element in directing traffic within a VPC in the desired direction.
+A routing table is used to manage traffic paths within a VPC.
+When a routing table is created, related routers are internally created, and each subnet is connected to a specific router within the VPC.
+As a result, the routing table determines which router will route the traffic based on the paths maintained internally.
+Therefore, an efficient routing table setup is crucial for directing traffic in the desired direction within the VPC.

-The main route table cannot be deleted and will be deleted along with the VPC when it is deleted.
+The default routing table cannot be deleted and will be deleted along with the VPC when it is deleted.

 info

-For more information on the quotas of route table, refer to the Pricing and Quotas.
+For more details about routing table quotas, refer to Service Pricing and Quotas.

 Main route table

-• The main route table cannot be deleted.
+• The default routing table cannot be deleted.

 Custom route table